bdickason/bdickason.com/posts/the-best-product-management-books-articles.md

 ## Top 5 Posts/Articles:

 1. [Be a Great Product Leader](https://adamnash.blog/2011/12/16/be-a-great-product-leader/) ([video](https://www.youtube.com/watch?v=24F8WlyMR00)) - Great product leaders define what game we’re playing and how we keep score.
-2. [The Next Feature Fallacy](https://andrewchen.co/the-next-feature-fallacy-the-fallacy-that-the-next-new-feature-will-suddenly-make-people-use-your-product/) - The next new feature probably won't make people start using your product.
+2. [The Next Feature Fallacy](https://andrewchen.co/the-next-feature-fallacy-the-fallacy-that-the-next-new-feature-will-suddenly-make-people-use-your-product/) - Building another feature probably won't make people start using your product.
 3. [The Hardest Lessons for Startups to Learn](http://www.paulgraham.com/startuplessons.html) - A set of guiding principles for startups or 0→1 products.
 4. [Steve Jobs Introducing the iPhone](https://www.youtube.com/watch?v=MnrJzXM7a6o) - One of the best product pitches I’ve seen.
 Simply ‘Phone + iPod + Browser.’
 5. [The Interface of a Cheeseburger](https://ia.net/topics/the-interface-of-a-cheeseburger) - A usability breakdown of one of the most user friendly products around.